ChrisVulpine/e-commerce-backend/README.md

 [![Static Badge](https://img.shields.io/badge/Github-ChrisVulpine-darkgreen?style=flat&logo=github)](https://github.com/ChrisVulpine)

   ## Description
 This is a functioning backend for an e-commerce website.
-The back end takes a working Express.js API and configures it to use Sequelize in order to interact with a MySQL database.
+The backend takes a working Express.js API and configures it to use Sequelize in order to interact with a MySQL database.
 It includes routes for categories, products, and tags.

   ## Table of Contents